 Introduction

 As with any trauma, initial assessment of facial trauma should always be performed as per standard ATLS protocol.
-Nasal injuries may be isolated or co-exist with other injuries (which often take priority over the nasal injuries).
+Nasal injuries may be isolated or co-exist with other injuries, such as naso-orbital-ethmoid fracture, or maxillary fracture especially if there was high impact facial trauma.
+These will take priority over the nasal injuries.

 However, the majority of nasal fractures are isolated injuries.
 As a generic approach to any nasal trauma, it is important to establish the mechanism of injury; including impact, force, direction and timing.
-Key symptoms to enquire about include pain, nasal deviationobstruction, and epistaxis; examination of the nose can be found here.
+Key symptoms to enquire about include pain, nasal deviation, obstruction, discharge, and epistaxis; examination of the nose can be found here.

 This article will focus specifically on isolated nasal trauma.